Welcome to: James Russell Publishing

 Low Cost to Purchase & Maintain: You will love the lower cost to buy the bike.
 You'll also love the lower cost to fill the gasoline tank and most of all you will truly enjoy not having to fix the engine due to defects and failures.
 Even the cost of routine tires and brake pads are way lower in price than the larger bikes.
 My Sportster has big 16" tires and I still pay less than the same 16" size tire used on the larger bikes, like $100 less per tire!
 Insurance is cheaper.
 DMV fees are cheaper.
 Imagine having more fun and paying less for it... the Sportster is an amazing bike!

 Great Sound: Just listen to a Sportster 1200 with pipes and can you tell the difference?
 It has that Harley sound you want (if you like that low-thundering Harley sound).
 Even the 883's sound great.
 Slip-on pipes is all you need to save money instead of buying an entire pipe system.
 Yes, you must add a higher flowing air cleaner element and a power management fuel system to tune up the fuel mixture in most cases.
 Today, the aftermarket fuel management devices just plug in and learn themselves or, you need to set in parameter numbers using push buttons.
 Easy to do.
 No need for a dealer to install the pipes and flash the ECU.
 I installed the Vance & Hines Straight Shot slip-on pipes.
 I also found the stock baffles are too loud and bothersome, but the fiberglass wrapped quiet baffles lowered the octave of the sound to resemble exactly the Big-Twins which is still a bit too loud, but a wonderful deep and decent tone of sound is emitted instead of a high-pitch raspy, neighbor-busting, irksome emission.
 I had problems with Vance & Hines tech support and they will not refund on "defective" fuel management device they sold to me so I got rid of their products.
 I switched to...
 The Sportster in the photo above has Supertrapp pipes that sound great and with 12 disks installed and stock air cleaner no tuning is required and it still has a lot of power and great gas mileage.
 It is so easy to tune these pipes to the sound and performance you want.
 Few pipes have such flexibility and the pipes cost less than other brands.
 Nice pipes.
+But there is a problem with the end-baffle screws carbonizing with crud and stripping the screws.
+Due to this grief I swapped out my Supertrapp for Harley-Davidson Screaming Eagle slip-on mufflers.
+Rinehart Racing has some nice long pipes that will take the loudness away from the ear and send it out back where it belongs and they are below the rear axle so you can install saddlebags without interference, which is a very nice feature indeed.
+However, I would want to see a Long-Shots version that extends below or beside the rear axle extending about 6" longer as the sound is still a bit too close to the ears for comfort.

 "Have you noticed more custom bikes are now Sportsters?
 You can see them in the magazines and at motorcycle rallies."